 for better representation of barriers, gaps, passes, and other local features.

 The SLOSH model is computationally efficient, resulting in fast computer runs which makes it an ideal

 operational system.
 It is able to resolve flow through barriers, gaps, and passes and models deep passes

 between bodies of water.
 It also resolves inland inundation and the overtopping of barrier systems,

 levees, and roads.
 It can resolve coastal reflections of surges such as coastally trapped Kelvin waves.

-However, the SLOSH model does not explicitly model the impacts of waves on top of the surge, it does not account for normal
+However, the SLOSH model does not explicitly model the impacts of waves on top of the surge nor does it

 SLOSH Display Program (SDP)